-- (1) The amounts listed in this column represent the annual incentive compensation paid to our named executive officers, which are mandatorily deferred under the Stifel Wealth Accumulation Plan and are included within the "Stock Awards" column of the Company's 2022 Summary Compensation Table. - (2) The amounts listed in this column represent long-term incentive awards granted to our named executive officers, the value of which has been included within the "Stock Awards" column of the Company's 2022 Summary Compensation Table. - (3) The amounts in this column represent, as applicable, (a) the change in market value of the Company's common stock during the last fiscal year and (b) the difference between closing price of our common stock on December 31, 2022 and the fair value of incentive stock awards on the date of conversion - (4) The amounts in this column represent the fair value of incentive stock awards on the date of conversion.
+The amounts listed in this column represent the annual incentive compensation paid to our named executive officers, which are mandatorily deferred under the Stifel Wealth Accumulation Plan and are included within the "Stock Awards" column of the Company's 2023 Summary Compensation Table.

+(2) The amounts in this column represent, as applicable, (a) the change in market value of the Company's common stock during the last fiscal year and (b) the difference between closing price of our common stock on December 29, 2023 and the fair value of incentive stock awards on the date of conversion.

+(3) The amounts in this column represent the fair value of incentive stock awards on the date of conversion.